tdaug6/tdaug6/README.md

-### Hello!
+### Hello World!
-I'm a high school student in KY.
-I'm looking to study computer science in college and be a programmer.
+I'm a first year computer science student at the University of Cincinnati.

 <!--
 **tdaug6/tdaug6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.